 I never felt like I could own my sexuality.
 Looking back, I think I stuck to cis and straight becuase it was easier.
 I didn’t pick them, I didn’t have to justify them.
 They were the norm, they were safe; indeed they were the only labels available.
 I didn’t know there were other options.
 That all changed when I met several non-binary folks and when they would talk about their identity it just made sense to me.
 I read up on it and I felt this immediate sense of relief.
 These feelings I had had a name and they were valid.

 My mom is supportive even if she doesn’t completely understand.
-My daughter was unfazed when I explained.
+My kid was unfazed when I explained.
 “You’re still my mom.
 That’s what counts.
 You’re a person”.
 (From the mouth of babes, huh?)

 The shooting at Pulse happened the morning the Puerto Rican Day parade was to take place.
 I watched the parade on TV and saw so many Puerto Rican flags with the rainbow colors.
-This was the first year the Parade included queer Boricuas.
 While my heart was breaking over Orlando, I was also so proud that Puerto Rico is finally (although slowly) moving forward.

 I’m fiercely proud of my Puerto Rican heritage.
 I’m fiercely proud of my femme queerness.

 The shooting scared me and it still does.
 But that is OK becuase it’s that fear that drives me to speak up; to protect myself and others.

 This is why I’m writing this.
 This, my official coming out story.